checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 ```

 - `name`: A friendly name for your Maintenance Window.
 - `tags`: An array of tags.
-A list of one or more tags that filter which checks are affected by the maintenance window. i.e. `['production', 'api']`
+A list of one or more tags that filter which checks are affected by the maintenance window. i.e. `['production', 'api']`.
-- `startsAt`: The start date of the maintenance window.
+- `startsAt`: The start date and time of the maintenance window as an ISO 8601 timestamp `"YYYY-MM-DDTHH:mm:ss.sssZ"` as returned by `new Date()`.
-- `endsAt`: The end date of the maintenance window.
+- `endsAt`: The end date and time of the maintenance window as an ISO 8601 timestamp `"YYYY-MM-DDTHH:mm:ss.sssZ"` as returned by `new Date()`.
-- `repeatInterval`: The repeat interval of the maintenance window from the first occurance.
+- `repeatInterval`: The repeat interval of the maintenance window from the first occurrence.
 - `repeatUnit`: The repeat strategy for the maintenance window.
 This is mandatory when you specify a repeat interval.
-- `repeatEndsAt`: The end date where the maintenance window should stop repeating.
+- `repeatEndsAt`: The end date and time when the maintenance window should stop repeating  as an ISO 8601 timestamp
+`"YYYY-MM-DDTHH:mm:ss.sssZ"` as returned by `new Date()`

 [Learn more about maintenance windows in our docs](https://www.checklyhq.com/docs/maintenance-windows)